-Receiving a lot of attention lately, this ever-so humble and intimate Italian osteria is crafting Perth’s best handmade pasta.
-Be brave and try the pig blood pasta when it’s on offer, but also grab the meatballs, tagliatelle and the tiramisu (obvs).
+This ever-so humble and intimate Italian osteria is crafting Perth’s best handmade pasta.
+Be brave and try the pig blood pasta when it’s on offer, but also grab the gnocchetti, tagliatelle and the tiramisu.

 Sublime CBD and river views, world-class service and a menu that’s a cut above make this the pinnacle of Perth dining.
 Wildflower's menu responds to the six Noongar seasons with contemporary flair.
 Trust in the chef: get the tasting menu and you'll agree with us in no time that this is one of Perth's best restaurants.

 The obvious choice for the most reputable Japanese food going around, Nobu has to be on your Perth dining bucket list.
 Grab the omakase menu that suits your hunger, sit back and devour.
 The yellowtail sashimi will blow your mind as it melts in your mouth.